The development of Methodism in the Matlock and ??? area is very complex, with chapels belonging to two or even three denominations in some villages.

 Until 1812 the Matlock area was in the Belper Wesleyan Circuit.
 The Cromford Circuit was set up that year.
-Between 1853 and 1858 the circuit comprised 26 causes, with a very wide geographical spread, and included Cromford, Wirksworth, Matlock and Matlock Bath.
+Between 1853 and 1858 the circuit comprised 26 causes, with a very wide geographical spread, and included Cromford, [[Entry: Wirksworth, Matlock and Matlock Bath.
 It changed its name to Matlock Bath in 1866 and to Matlock in 1874, becoming Trinity Circuit in 1932.
 In 1940 Trinity Circuit comprised twelve churches, including Trinity itself at the junction of Matlock Bank and Oak Road, Matlock Bath, Cromford and Wirksworth.

 Matlock Bank PM Circuit was the Winster and Matlock Circuit until 1883, covering a very wide area of West Derbyshire, and in the Sheffield PM District.
 By 1949 there were four churches, including Matlock Bank and Matlock Moor.
 As the name suggests, Matlock Bank church was situated up a very steep road, served at one time by trams conveying patrons to Smedley's famous Hydro.

 The United Methodist strand was known as the Imperial Road UM Circuit, comprising in 1949 ten churches, including Wirksworth.